Not Cleared Direct

 Risk

-DEN200043 is an FDA 510(k) submission for the FilmArray Global Fever Panel.
-This device is classified as a Device To Detect And Identify Selected Microbial Agents That Cause Acute Febrile Illness (Class II - Special Controls, product code QMV).
+DEN200043 is an FDA 510(k) submission (not cleared) for the FilmArray Global Fever Panel.
+Classified as Device To Detect And Identify Selected Microbial Agents That Cause Acute Febrile Illness (product code QMV), Class II - Special Controls.

 Submitted by Biofire Defense, LLC (Salt Lake City, US).
-The FDA issued a Not Cleared (DENG) decision on November 20, 2020.
+The FDA issued a Not Cleared (DENG) decision on November 20, 2020 after a review of 147 days.

 Submission Details